West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 What to do in Soe

-On our first morning in Soe, we made our way to the tourist office in town to try gain some insight and information about the traditional villages in the region, also hoping to obtain some telephone numbers for local guides.
+On our first morning in Soe, we made our way to the tourist office in town to try gain some insight and information about West Timor travel, including the traditional villages and Indonesian tribes in the region.
+We also hoped to obtain some telephone numbers for local guides.
 Even finding this office was a bit of an adventure!

 Finding a Guide in West Timor, Indonesia.